beercan1989/secure-my-bacon/README.md

 What are you on about?
 ----------------------
-I've had idea's about how I could provide a system to save things securley, basically a password system but its not just for single passwords.
+I've had idea's about how I could provide a system to save things securely, basically a password system but its not just for single passwords.
 Its nothing new, it has already been done before and probably many times over.

 What are you going to use?
 --------------------------